ordinators/ordinator/COMMANDS.md

 - Check your `encrypt_patterns` configuration in `ordinator.toml`
 - Verify files are in the expected locations
 - Use `ordinator secrets list --verbose` for detailed information

+**"Plaintext secrets detected in tracked files"**
+- Run `ordinator secrets scan` to see which files contain secrets
+- Use `ordinator secrets encrypt <file>` to encrypt detected secrets
+- Use `--force` flag with commit to override scanning: `ordinator commit -m "message" --force`

 ### Debug Mode